AreYouMehmetEfeisModder/BSJSC2/README.md

 # # Contact me
 Mehmet Efe???_/F.R.I.D.A.Y/I.M#6339 My Discord

+# # Credit If you delete the credits it doesn't make you the owner of that code
+We hate you all for not supporting us

+# #Do İt
+Give a Star and Follow Because Why Not (I STOLE FROM SB That Promise xd Because Why Not)

 # # Requirements
 Requirements: One brain (I don't think you have more)